opencaesar/oml-template/README.md

 [![Build Status](https://travis-ci.org/opencaesar/oml-template.svg?branch=master)](https://travis-ci.org/opencaesar/oml-template)
 [![Documentation](https://img.shields.io/badge/Documentation-HTML-orange)](https://opencaesar.github.io/oml-template/)

 This repository has a template [OML](https://github.com/opencaesar/oml) project.
-It is meant to be forked as a starting point.
+It is meant to be forked as a starting point by pressing the 'Use this template' button above.

 ## Clone
 ```